yjyoo3312/TVQ-VAE/README.md

 | Avg   | 0.1880            | 0.9840             | 0.1849       |

 ### References

-We start implementing our code based on [Topclus](https://github.com/yumeng5/TopClus).
-We appreciate the sharing.
+We have initiated the implementation of our code inspired by [Topclus](https://github.com/yumeng5/TopClus).
+We are grateful for the shared resources.

 ## Image Generation - PixelCNN

-This example tests the proposed TVQ-VAE for image generation using CIFAR10 and CelebA dataset.
+This example evaluates the proposed TVQ-VAE for image generation, utilizing the CIFAR10 and CelebA datasets.

 ### Dataset

-We provide two datasets: CIFAR10 and CelebA datasets.
-Please refer the link [1](https://www.cs.toronto.edu/~kriz/cifar.html), [2](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) to get each ciations.
+We offer two datasets: CIFAR10 and CelebA datasets.
+You can refer to the following links to access each dataset: [1](https://www.cs.toronto.edu/~kriz/cifar.html), [2](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)

 ```
 -IMAGE_GENERATION